 \section{Abstract}

 Viewpoint missing of objects is common in scene reconstruction, as camera paths typically prioritize capturing the overall scene structure rather than individual objects.
 This makes it highly challenging to achieve high-fidelity object-level modeling while maintaining accurate scene-level representation.
-Addressing this issue is critical for advancing downstream tasks requiring detailed object understanding and appearance modeling.
-In this paper, we introduce \underline{R}efine \underline{A}ny object \underline{I}n any \underline{S}cen\underline{E} (\ours), a novel 3D enhancement framework that leverages 3D generative priors to recover fine-grained object geometry and appearance under missing views.
-Starting from substituting degraded objects with proxies, via a 3D generative model with strong 3D understanding, \ours progressively refines geometry and texture by aligning each proxy to its degraded counterpart in 7-DOF pose, followed by correcting spatial and appearance inconsistencies via registration-constrained enhancement.
-This two-stage refinement ensures the high-fidelity geometry and appearance of the original object in unseen views while maintaining consistency in spatial positioning, observed geometry, and appearance.
-Extensive experiments on challenging benchmarks show that \ours significantly outperforms state-of-the-art methods in both novel view synthesis and geometry completion tasks.
-RAISE is made publicly available at \url{https://github.com/PolySummit/RAISE}.
+Addressing this issue is critical for advancing downstream tasks requiring high-fidelity object reconstruction.
+In this paper, we introduce \underline{S}cene-\underline{C}onsistent \underline{O}bject \underline{R}efinement via \underline{P}roxy Generation and Tuning (\ours), a novel 3D enhancement framework that leverages 3D generative priors to recover fine-grained object geometry and appearance under missing views.
+Starting with proxy generation by substituting degraded objects using a 3D generation model, \ours then progressively refines geometry and texture by aligning each proxy to its degraded counterpart in 7-DoF pose, followed by correcting spatial and appearance inconsistencies through registration-constrained enhancement.
+This two-stage proxy tuning ensures the high-fidelity geometry and appearance of the original object in unseen views while maintaining consistency in spatial positioning, observed geometry, and appearance.
+Across challenging benchmarks, \ours achieves consistent gains over recent state-of-the-art baselines on both novel view synthesis and geometry completion tasks. \ours is available at \url{https://github.com/PolySummit/SCORP}.